How Are Joint Checking Accounts Treated in Bankruptcy?

 Learn what happens to joint accounts in bankruptcy.

-In general, how a joint checking account will be treated in bankruptcy depends on the property laws of your state and whether you are filing for Chapter 7 or Chapter 13 bankruptcy.
-Read on to learn more about what happens to joint checking accounts in bankruptcy.
+How a joint checking account will be treated in bankruptcy depends on the property laws of your state and whether you are filing for Chapter 7 or Chapter 13 bankruptcy.
+Read on to learn what to expect with joint checking accounts in Chapters 7 and 13 and how to protect your bank accounts in bankruptcy.

 Joint Checking Accounts in Chapter 7 Bankruptcy

-However, if you can only exempt a portion of the funds in the account, you will usually need to provide documentation to prove exactly how much of that money belongs to you.
-If you can prove that the money is not yours, it will not be part of the bankruptcy estate.
+However, if you can only exempt a portion of the funds in the account, you will usually need to provide documentation to prove precisely how much of that money belongs to you.
+If you confirm that the money is not yours, it will not be part of the bankruptcy estate.

 Community Property Exception